 A PID might relate to events which are happening now, in the past, or that may happen in the future.

-A PID can be about the actions of staff and employees of the Public Sector and ACT Legislative Assembly, including Members of the Legislative Assembly.
+A PID can be about the actions of staff and employees of the ACTPS and ACT Legislative Assembly, including Members of the Legislative Assembly.

 It can also be about the actions of contractors, sub-contractors and volunteers.
-This might include not-for-profit or other non-governmental organisations providing a public service to the community under a contract with an ACT Public Sector entity.
+This might include not-for-profit or other non-governmental organisations providing a public service to the community under a contract with an ACTPS entity.

-Any person with information that indicates substantial mismanagement or misuse of public resources can make a PID.
+Anyone can make a PID if they suspect wrongdoing has or may occur.
 This includes members of the public, contractors who work with ACTPS entities and ACTPS employees.

 A person may make a PID even if they are not able to identify a particular person who is responsible for the activity.